-Hunter Canyon may require some rock repositioning to carry those with less lift and tire diameter.
+Highlights: There are a few minor drainage crossings that have exposed rock ledges requiring a bit of technique to climb with equipment that is close to stock.
+The downhill route into Hunters Canyon may require some rock positioning to carry those with less lift and tire diameter.
 Even so, the sound of metal skid plates on rock will be common.